-A great time to establish a structure and system that scales with your team is when you’re setting up an organization in Abstract Branches.
+A great time to establish a structure and system that scales with your team is when you’re setting up an organization in Abstract.
 At the file level, this might look like naming conventions for artboards, symbols, or file structure.
 At a higher level, agreeing on how you’ll use projects will impact how your teams will operate in the future.
 In this post, we’ll cover a couple of common ways that internal design teams and client-facing teams set up projects.

 Types of projects